 The third group were asked to say, “I don’t miss my workouts”, every time they felt that they were going to fail.

 After 10 days, 3 out of 10 women in the first group were able to stick to their goals.
-Only 1 out of 10 women in the second group was able to stick to their goals.
+Only 1 out of 10 women in the second group were able to stick to their goals.
 But 8 out of 10 women in the third group were able to stick to their goals.

 You will often find yourself making excuses to not do your habits.
 When this happens, your words can empower you and give you control.